xdefine1x/DNS-Server/README.md

 # Running on Windows:

-Run the .exe provided [on this site](https://github.com/RiiConnect24/RiiConnect24-DNS-Server/releases).
+Run the .exe provided [on the releases page](https://github.com/RiiConnect24/RiiConnect24-DNS-Server/releases).
 If your antivirus notifies you about the .exe file, allow it and run it.
 If it doesn't work, you should also allow communication for this this .exe in your firewall settings.

 # Running on Linux/macOS: